How Long Does Ketamine Stay in Your System

 For years, ketamine abuse has been a problem in Orange County and the surrounding areas – especially in the club, rave, and neo-hippie music scenes – all of which are deeply entrenched in the local culture.
 However, very little is known regarding the impact of ketamine abuse, resulting in a limited number of options for ketamine addiction treatment.

 Recently, ketamine use has garnered nationwide attention because of the availability of intravenous ketamine infusion therapy – a remedy for depression and pain relief that many are seeking as an alternative to traditional methods.
+Ketamine infusions are now being used in clinical settings for anesthesia and pain management, but they require careful monitoring and precautions to avoid potential risks, especially when combined with other substances.

 But how long does ketamine stay in your system?